Why Is Alcohol Accepted While Cannabis Is Not?

 Marijuana: What will your mother say when she finds your corpse?

 The US National Institute of Health (NIH) “is the largest public funder of biomedical research in the world.”
-The National Institute of Drug Abuse (NIDA), a department of the NIH, was established in 1974 with a mission “to advance science on the causes and consequences of drug use and addiction…” The NIH and NIDA have funded thousands of studies on cannabis, many of which conclude that cannabis causes schizophrenia, deterioration of mental and physical health, and criminal behavior and that cannabis serves as a gateway to the use harder drugs.
+The National Institute of Drug Abuse (NIDA), a department of the NIH, was established in 1974 with a mission “to advance science on the causes and consequences of drug use and addiction…” The NIH and NIDA have funded thousands of studies on cannabis, many of which conclude that cannabis causes schizophrenia, deterioration of mental and physical health, and criminal behavior and that cannabis serves as a gateway to the use of harder drugs.

 Cannabis Reality.
 Several commissions have been tasked by government figures to conduct in-depth studies of cannabis use.
 Those studies concluded, “contrary to earlier research and popular belief, use of marijuana did not induce violence, insanity or sex crimes, or lead to addiction or other drug use.”